 I prefer making a warm mushroom salad because I am not a fan of raw mushrooms.

 Mushrooms are a powerhouse of nutrition.
-However, they are very bland and that’s what makes it fun to find amazing ways to flavor it.
-I have put them in sandwiches, pastas and hash sweet potatoes.
+However, they are very bland, and that’s what makes it fun to find amazing ways to flavor them.
+I have put them in sandwiches, pastas, and hash sweet potatoes.

 3. Mediterranean lentil salad